 Agility is a type of canine sports, meant for the recreation of the dogs.
 But before getting started with home agility training, it is imperative to understand that agility can impact a dog’s joints.
-Thus, a dog needs to be physically active to take up on agility training.
+Thus, a dog needs to be physically active to take upon agility training.
 Introducing a dog to agility training must be performed gradually.

 This theorem also applies to older dogs who can suffer from broken joints if pushed to perform difficult stages in agility.
-Because, as the dog grows older, bones start weakening and high jumps can become fatal in such case.
+Because, as the dog grows older, bones start weakening and high jumps can become fatal in such cases.

-Dog agility is a mental and physical exercise which enhances the performance level of the dogs.
+Dog agility is a mental and physical exercise that enhances the performance level of the dogs.
 Moreover, while practicing agility at home with more than one dog, it is important to note that the pets should be obedient and sociable.
 A bad-tempered pet can, however, injure others and in itself in the course of agility training.

 Indoor Agility Exercises to be Followed for Training

 Agility is an excellent mental and physical exercise for dogs.
-However, before starting off with home agility training, a few agility exercises can be performed indoor as well.
+However, before starting off with home agility training, a few agility exercises can be performed indoors as well.
 This will boost up the dog’s confidence level, and the handlers can as well become an excellent guide.

 The indoor tunnel adventure